KFSensor Features

 Audio alerts

-KFSensor can play an customizable alert sound when an event occurs.
+KFSensor can be configured to play a customizable alert sound when an event occurs.

 EMail alerts

-KFSensor can send alerts via email.
-There are two different formats of email alert messages; short and long.
-The short format provides minimal information on an event and is suitable for sending to a portable device, while the long format provides much more detailed information and is suitable for a normal email client.
+KFSensor can also send alerts via email, using two different formats.
+The short format email alert provides minimal information on an event, and is best suited for sending to a portable device; while the long format email alert provides much more detailed information and is suitable for a typical email client.

 SysLog alerts